dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 ## nondeterministic assignment forbidden by the --enforce-determinism option

--- this is the thrid occurrence
+-- this is the third occurrence

 ## compiler currently does not support assignments to more-than-6-dimensional arrays in forall statements